Summarizing information is not easy!

 This also makes it easier on readers by presenting a more straightforward argument rather than expecting them to read through paragraphs of text trying to figure out what your thesis statement was about.

-The following are some of the points that show why summarizing is essential in academic writing.
+The following are some of the points that show why is summarizing important in academic writing.

 Summarizing the most important points is an essential skill for academic writing.